Easy and Effective Gross Motor Skills Activities for Children with Autism, APD or ADHD

 Wintertime: Snow angels

-Just like the activity above, but your child could lay on a fluffy white blanket or a bed of cotton wool to make their wintertime snow angels.
+Just like the activity above, but your child could lie on a fluffy white blanket or a bed of cotton wool to make their wintertime snow angels.

 You could place some fun seasonal objects at their sides for them to touch as they slide their arms and legs outward.